fkleon/lsetwatch-csv/README.md

 ### Locales, date and number format

 The date and decimal number formats are configurable within Lsetwatch.
-This is not yet implemented in this library and the default British formats are assumed:
+This is also the case in this library and the formats needs to match the values configured within Lsetwatch when parsing or generating CSV output.

+If no formats are specified, the following defaults are used:

-* Dates: `dd/MM/yyy`.
+* Dates: `dd/MM/yyyy`.
 * Decimal numbers: Comma as thousands separator, and period as decimal separator.